Cardiff: A Different Man

 The old British Gas building near Queen Street Station (itself revamped) is now a Premier inn.
 The Primark (British UNI QLO) has moved from one side of Queen Street to the other.
-St Mary Street has been transformed into a part pedestrian zone flanked by Welsh flags.
+St Mary Street has been transformed into a part pedestrian zone flanked by Welsh flags (currently seen along the castle walls instead).
 The biggest shock of all though is the once thriving Capital Centre is now more or less deserted!

 I’VE BEEN TO CARDIFF AND I’VE BEEN TO CATHAYS

 I see how expensive my country is compared to China, the middle kingdom.
 When I left a standard sized Snickers was 45p.
 It’s now around 80!
 Chinese food enthusiasts will be pleased about the arrival of Wok to Work on St Mary St and CHOPSTIX on Queen Street.
 No Chinese staff that I saw so not exactly authentic but westernized oriental food never is.

 The other pleasant surprise is how warm the people are.
 I’d heard this previously but as my experience during my Cardiffian days in the noughties were solely British and never noticed.
 Now returning from many months of international travel it’s resolutely clear.
 ‘Alright my lovely’ from complete strangers seems crazy though positively and gratefully received!